jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 ##### Dependency on arbitrary files

-You just have to mention the path of a file.
-If the file does not exist at resolution time (when the dependency is actually retrieved) the build fails.
+You just have to mention the path of one or several files.
+If one of the files does not exist at resolution time (when the dependency is actually retrieved), build fails.
-You can declare many files for one dependency.

 ```
     final File depFile1 = new File("/my/file1.jar");